-Your tour continues walking along Obispo Street to get to El Floridita, which promotes itself as the “cradle of the daiquiri.”
-El Floridita was a favorite of expat Americans long before Hemingway dropped by in the 1930s, hence the name.
-Bartender Constante Ribalaigua invented the daiquiri soon after WWI, but it was Hemingway who popularized it and ultimately the bar christened a drink in his honor: The Papa Hemingway Special.
+Your tour continues walking along Obispo Street to get to El Floridita, which promotes itself as the “cradle of the Daiquirí.”
+El Floridita was a favorite of American expats long before Hemingway dropped by in the 1930s, hence the name.
+Bartender Constante Ribalaigua invented the daiquiri soon after World War I, but it was Hemingway who popularized it.
+Ultimately, the bar christened a drink in his honor: The Papa Hemingway Special.

 Note:This tour involves some walking, mostly on pavement, and there is a staircase in Hemingway’s house.
-The tour is not available to wheelchair guests.
-Guests are advised to bring their camera, and wear flat, comfortable shoes.
+The tour is not suitable for wheelchair access.
+Guests are advised to bring their camera and wear flat, comfortable shoes.
 This tour is OFAC compliant.

 Have Questions About Your Shore Excursions?

 We're here to answer them.
 Call us at the number below to speak with a Shore Excursion Specialist.
 (305) 6020219